A Love Letter to the Neck Pain That Was Never About My Pillow (It Was About My Permission)

 ✨ Healing Is Not Linear.
 It’s Weird.
 It’s Emotional.
 It’s Real.

-I didn’t “cure” my pain by doing neck stretches or icing my spine.
+I didn’t “cure” my pain with neck stretches.

 I healed by sobbing in my car after finally speaking my truth.